Destination: Tanzania

 ANIMALS YOU MAY SEE:

 You are guaranteed to see large concentrations of game on any Ngorongoro safari.
-The mineral-rich floor of this spectacular bowl is largely flat, open and covered in nutritious grasses – much to the liking of large herds of zebra and wildebeest, which graze here.
-These extensive open plains are also home to herds of buffalo, Thomson's gazelle, Grant's gazelle and tsessebe (often called topi).
+The mineral-rich floor of this spectacular bowl is largely flat, open and covered in nutritious grasses. much to the liking of large herds of zebra and wildebeest, which graze here.
 You'll also find East Africa's best population of black rhino here, which are often seen in open grasslands.
 Breeding herds of elephants pass through the Ngorongoro Crater itself only rarely, but you will see a scattering of old bulls, including some of the biggest tuskers left alive in Africa today.
-The only surprising absentees from the Crater are Impala and Giraffe; it is thought that this is perhaps because of the lack of open woodlands and browsing species of trees which these two tend to thrive on.
 The high numbers of herbivores supports the densest populations of predators found anywhere in Africa.
 The reliable presence of these predators has helped to make an Ngorongoro safari so popular.

 NDUTU